Stake on Polkadot

 Candidates for validators might declare their intent to serve in that capacity.
 The network will automatically distribute the stake among validators in an efficient manner so as to maximize the economic security.
 Their candidacies are made public to all nominators, and each nominator then provides a list of up to 16 candidates that it supports.
 A certain number of validators with the greatest DOT support are elected and become active in the following period.

-The nominated amount has to be greater than minimum active nomination, which is a dynamic value that can be much.
-This dynamic value depends on the amount of DOT being staked, in addition to the selected nominations.
-Joining a Nomination pool is the way to go if you want to start staking with as little as 1 DOT.
+The nominated amount has to be greater than the minimum active nomination, which is a dynamic value based on network conditions (currently around 200 DOT).
+This dynamic value depends on the amount of DOT being staked.
+Joining a nomination pool is the way to go if you want to start staking with as little as 1 DOT.

 There are different ways to stake DOT: Staking natively, which means staking directly on the network, third-party non-custodial wallets, liquid staking platforms / external pools and custodial exchanges.

-Staking natively uses no intermediaries, lets you keep your keys, and doesn’t carry a services commission.
+Staking natively uses no intermediaries, lets you keep your keys, and doesn’t carry a service commission.
 Moreover, it has the most beneficial affect on network security and decentralization.

 The new Staking Dashboard is the most user-friendly, decentralized, and trustless way to stake DOT natively, allowing you to keep the rewards without paying commission to external services.You can also use Polkadot-JS Apps to stake natively.

-There are four ways to stake natively.
-Joining a nomination pool from just 1 DOT - the perfect way to get started staking natively, nominating directly or opening a nomination pool - great for intermediate stakers, and running your own validator node - the most advanced technical option.
+There are four ways to stake natively: joining a nomination pool from just 1 DOT (great for beginners), nominating directly (for intermediate stakers), opening a nomination pool (for intermediate to advanced stakers), or running your own validator node (for experts only).

 To join a nomination pool or nominate directly, the basic steps are: